 The locking ring that holds the two halves together is tight and takes a bit of effort to separate.
 Thankfully there area clear markings to show the locked and unlocked position.

-With the gimbal attached to the grip you’re ready to fit your GoPro.
+With the gimbal attached to the grip, you’re ready to fit your GoPro.
 Before the GoPro can be mounted the protective door that covers USB and HDMI port needs to be removed.
 The first time you do this it seems very wrong, but it’s actually quite easy to do but Jeff Meyer created this video showing exactly what to do.

 Once the door is removed then you just push the GoPro Hero5 into the Hero5 harness that ships with the GoPro Karma Grip.
 You just align the camera with the connectors in the harness and push it home.
-As I mentioned earlier, there’s a similar harnesses available for the GoPro Hero5 Session and another available for the GoPro Hero4 Black and Silver, but these must be bought separately.
+As I mentioned earlier, there’s a similar harness available for the GoPro Hero5 Session and another available for the GoPro Hero4 Black and Silver, but these must be bought separately.

 Once the Hero5 is in place you just need to power up the grip to boot up the Grip and the GoPro.